- Things To Do

 - Wildlife Museum: This wildlife exhibit room contains many taxidermy species of birds and a few mammals found on the Gray Lodge Wildlife Area.

 - Self-guided Nature Trail: The Wetland Discovery trail will take you along transition zones of ponds, grassy fields and wooded riparian areas.
-This trail leads you to a wheelchair accessible, wildlife viewing platform, overlooking a seasonal pond.
+This paved trail leads you to a wildlife viewing platform, sloped for the mobility impaired, which overlooks a seasonal pond.
 Although it is less than a mile, round-trip, most visitors find this relaxing trail takes over an hour to complete.

 - Wildlife Observation Hides: Gaze through windows to see our Central Valley wildlife in a minimal disturbance setting.
 The species diversity changes through the seasons, and often include; shorebirds, waterfowl, songbirds and deer.
 Overlooking two of our seasonal ponds, these buildings can provide great opportunities for viewing and photographing wildlife.
-One Hide, near Parking Area #18, is wheelchair accessible.
-The other is a short walk down our Flyway trail.
+One Hide, is located near Parking Lot #18.
+The other is a short walk down our graveled Flyway Loop Trail.
 Many visitors find this a comfortable and rewarding experience.

 Mid-February through September: From one week after waterfowl season on the area to two weeks before waterfowl season, wildlife viewing is permitted by walking, bicycling, or from your vehicle.
 For those that like to experience the sights and sounds of nature on foot or by bicycle, there are over 70 miles of maintenance roadways.
 Visitors must stay on the roadways.
 The fields and ponds are for the wildlife.
 Driving routes are located on the 3-mile Auto Loop and other main roadways only.
 All main roadways terminate in numbered parking areas.
 Pets are allowed on a leash less than 10 feet in length or in a motor vehicle, except where prohibited.
 Some areas are closed to the public.

-Peak Season Viewing: From two weeks before waterfowl season to one week after waterfowl season, generally October through mid-February, wildlife viewing is restricted to designated areas of the sanctuary only.
+Peak Season Viewing: From two weeks before waterfowl season to one week after waterfowl season, generally October through mid-February, wildlife viewing is restricted to a designated viewing area only.

-- AUTO LOOP: For those who like to remain in their cars during these cooler months, we have a 3-mile auto-loop that winds through the heart of the sanctuary.
-To limit wildlife disturbance, all visitor must remain in their vehicles on this loop during our peak visitation season.
+- AUTO ROUTE: For those who like to remain in their cars during these cooler months, we have a 3-mile auto-loop that winds through the heart of the designated viewing area.
+To limit wildlife disturbance, all visitor must remain in their vehicles on this route during our peak visitation season.

 - WALKING: If you prefer to leave your car behind, we have a 0.6-mile self-guided nature trail.
-Complete with a booklet, this trail leads you to a universally accessible, wildlife viewing platform.
-Another option is our 2.5-mile graveled, levee trail, which loops through several sanctuary ponds.
-All peak season walking routes originate out of parking lot # 14.
+Complete with a booklet, this trail leads you to a wildlife viewing platform, sloped for the mobility impaired.
+Another option is our 2-mile graveled, levee trail, which meanders by the edges of seasonal and permanent ponds.
+All peak season walking routes originate out of parking lots #14 or #18.

-- GUIDED TOURS: Guided public walks are available Saturdays at 10:00am and Sundays at 1:00pm, unless raining, through the peak viewing season.
+- GUIDED TOURS: Guided public walks are available Saturdays and Sundays at 12:30pm, unless raining, through the peak viewing season.
 No reservations are needed for groups under 12 persons.
 Tours take about 1-1/2 hours.
 Call the Naturalist Office for more details.

-- PHOTOGRAPHY: Many photographic opportunities are available from the walking trails and auto-loop.
+- PHOTOGRAPHY: Many photographic opportunities are available from the walking trails and Auto Route.
 Two viewing hides create a unique opportunity to set up equipment out of the weather, capturing images of wildlife in their wintering habitat, through opening windows.

 - BICYCLING: Bicycles are only allowed on the paved, Rutherford Road during peak season.